Gates of Horn

 Tribeca, New York 10013

-Storage is pleased to present Gates of Horn, the solo exhibition by Brooklyn-based artist Olivia Springberg (b.
-2000).
-The exhibition is on view at Storage from August 8th through August 30th, 2025.
+Storage is pleased to present Gates of Horn, a solo exhibition of eighteen recent works by Olivia Springberg (b.
+2000), on view from August 8, 2025 through August 30, 2025.

-Springberg presents 18 paintings that exemplify her ability to transform line and color into spiritual realms.
 Her careful understanding of and interest in geometry begins with the composition’s shape; while some of her canvases are rectangular, others are stretched onto non-traditional frames.
 Fodor’s Menorah takes the form of the eponymous religious icon.
 In Women's Side, a line of figures faces a niched corner.
 Geoglyphs, ancient script, and relief sculpture all inform the artist’s desire to craft powerful silhouettes.
+New additions to the series expand the dreamlike topography.
+In Magnus (Daredevils), a trio of figures appear to brace and test each other, their elongated limbs woven into a tense lattice of will and support.
+In Law of Inertia (My Favorite Leg), motion is both frozen and fractal, with bodies intersecting and dissolving as if suspended in a stroboscopic dream.
+Equal Force, Opposite Reaction III unfolds across a curved canvas, echoing architectural frescoes and invoking the visual logic of celestial charts.

-Rendered with a dominant color, the artist’s compositions create worlds that feel both protohistorical and rooted in aesthetic movements of the twentieth century.
+The artist’s compositions create worlds that feel both protohistorical and rooted in aesthetic movements of the twentieth century.
 Song of Songs (After Tobiasse) directly references and reinterprets the French painter’s scene of the Hebrew Bible.
 In Equal Force, Opposite Reaction II - a fan-shaped canvas on its side - bodies emerge from curved striae.
 Their delicate, wary eyes - reminiscent of those painted by Remedios Varo - look out at the viewer, and her flattened planes recall compositions of Paul Klee.
+As she describes it, each image is placed “behind an X-ray,” gradually excavated, obscured, and re-excavated in a search for form through ambiguity.

 • Opening Reception